 Clover Flex, handheld POS system, is a particularly unique device.
-Flex can be especially useful for restaurants that want to “settle up” with their customers tableside, service-based businesses that make house calls, or any other business that wants the freedom to process payments (while accessing other management features) pretty much anywhere they go.
+Flex can be especially useful for restaurants that want to “settle up” with their customers tableside, service-based small businesses that make house calls, or any other small-business that wants the freedom to process payments (while accessing other management features) pretty much anywhere they go.

-And as an all-in-one payment processing system, Clover can do much more than accept and process.
+And as an all-in-one payment processing system, Clover can do much more than accept and process credit card transactions.
 For instance, Clover integrates with apps like MailChimp, QuickBooks, Shopify, and other software you use to run and manage your business.
 And depending on the service plan and hardware you choose, with your Clover POS you can perform additional capabilities like manage your inventory, track sales and produce reports, set employee shifts, and much more.
 You can also access the Clover app store, on which you’ll find tons of management tools that can integrate into your Clover POS system.
 Clover makes it easy to run your business from anywhere.

 As you can likely tell, the major drawback to using a Clover POS is the price, as their hardware options don’t come cheap.
 Remember that you’ll need to pay transaction fees on top of the lump sum for your hardware, too.
 Unless you utilize the TCP Store membership program with $0 processing fees.